ziutek/emgo/README.md

 or vice versa.
 More editing is need for STM32F1xx series.

+In case of nRF51 load scripts have no `flash` option: binary is always loaded to Flash.

+You can also load you program during debug session in gdb.
+Try `../debug.sh` or `../debug-oocd.sh`.

-There are also scripts for [Black Magic Probe](https://github.com/blacksphere/blackmagic/wiki): load-bmp.sh, debug-bmp.sh.
+There are also scripts for [Black Magic Probe](https://github.com/blacksphere/blackmagic/wiki): `load-bmp.sh`, `debug-bmp.sh`.

 #### Documentation